mikeddecker/judge/documentation/domain/AI-Judge.Account.md

-The account to which the account/ logs into.
-Account has a type, such as Company/Organisation/Club/Team...
-(Whatever accounts want their organisation to be called.)
-Mainly functionality differs only for accounts and external services.

-# Account = Account
+# Account Type = user
 (local account and/or SSO/OpenID connect)

-RBAC: Possibility to switch to organisation view
+RBAC: Possibility to switch to organisation view (of which it is a representative)
-# Account = Company/Organisation/Club/Team
+# Account Type = Company/Organisation/Club/Team
 e.g. Gymfed, NextJump, IJRU, AMJRF... e.g. Sipiro, KangarooKids, Siluskip...
 (local account and/or SSO/OpenID connect)